metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Prometheus/README.md

 - `http_request_size_bytes`, request size histogram partitoned over HTTP method
 - `http_response_size_bytes`, response size histogram partitoned over HTTP method

+# RUNNING UNDER HYPNOTOAD

+When running under a preforking daemon like [Hypnotoad](https://metacpan.org/pod/Mojo::Server::Hypnotoad), you will not get global metrics but only the metrics of each worker, randomly.

+The `worker` label will include the pid of the current worker so metrics can be aggregated per worker in Prometheus.

 # AUTHOR

 Vidar Tyldum